 Not in a straight workers’ compensation claim.
 Workers’ compensation is generally no-fault.
 But contributory negligence can matter in a separate third-party personal injury case arising from the same workplace incident, because that part of the case follows ordinary Maryland negligence rules.

 Often the insurer focuses on late reporting, delayed treatment, pre-existing conditions, or whether the injury was really job-related.
 Some disputes are legitimate, or require fact finding in court.
 Others are defense themes typically used to narrow or deny claims.
-As a practical matter real reasons and insurance reasons are identical: the injured and worker receiving snow benefits.
-The real question is whether the insurer’s position matches the actual records, timeline, and facts.
+As a practical matter, the important issue is not whether the insurer claims to have “a reason.”
+The important issue is whether the position is actually supported by the records, the timeline, the medical evidence, and the governing claim structure.
 The ultimate question is can that position be overturned in court.

 The most important evidence usually includes the accident report, witness information, photographs, medical records, work records, wage information, and any documents showing where, when, and how the injury happened.
 In third-party cases, outside incident reports, vehicle information, or product details may also matter.